 Click on this button, and the updates will not be installed on the computer.
 Click it again, and it will increase the delay by another seven days.
 As soon as you do this, a resume update button will appear.
 Click on it to instantly resume looking for new updates.
 If you want to choose an exact date, go to Advanced Settings, and select a date on the drop-down.
 You can only delay it for a maximum of 35 days from the current date.

 Setup Defer Feature Update via Registry

-- Type Regedit in the Run prompt and press Enter to open registry editor
+- Type Regedit in the Run prompt and press Enter to open the registry editor.

 - Navigate to

 - Now you will need to create keys or folders so the structure will look like

-- Under Settings, ket create two Dwords with mentioned values
+- Under Settings, ket creates two Dwords with the mentioned values.

 - BranchReadinessLevel ( 10 or 20)